Digital Advisor is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

-- You can stack up to three add-on satellite to further extend your WiFi’s reach.
+- You can stack up to three add-on satellites to further extend your Wi-Fi’s reach.

-The things this wireless router lacks is that the Bluetooth radio, the USB port and the ability of satellites to communicate with each other is still inactive.
+The things this wireless router lacks is the Bluetooth radio, USB port, and the ability of satellites to communicate with each other.

 You’re paying for an excellent device that is capable of eradicating the dead spots in your house.
-It can reach areas efficiently even with just two units adding more would be an option if your place is larger than 5000 sq ft.
+It can reach areas efficiently even with just two units.
+Adding more devices would be an option if your place is larger than 5000 sq ft.
 Mesh network is not really for everyone, especially if you are on a tight budget.
-However, think about this, even if you put a router and repeater in a small house, it will not be that effective since the coverage will not be as good as this wireless router.
+However, think about this, even if you put a router and repeater in a small house, it will not be that effective, since the coverage will not be as good as this wireless router.

-The first thing you’ll notice about the Google WiFi is the design.
-It is simple with a touch of elegance, it is cylindrical and measures: Diameter: 4.17 in (106.12 mm) x Height: 2.70 in (68.75 mm).
-It is divided by an unobstructed LED light in the center that gives it a nice glow especially in the dark.
+The first thing you’ll notice about the Google Wi-Fi is the design.
+Simple, with a touch of elegance, it is cylindrical and measures: diameter: 4.17 in (106.12 mm) x height: 2.70 in (68.75 mm).
+It is divided by an unobstructed LED light in the center that gives it a nice glow, especially in the dark.

-- The primary unit has 2 Gigabit port, 1 for the WAN connection and the other is for LAN.
-For the satellites, it has two LAN ports.
+- The primary unit has 2 Gigabit ports, 1 for the WAN connection and the other is for LAN.
+For the satellites, it has two LAN ports

 - It is compatible and can be controlled by Alexa and Google Home voice commands.

-The one thing that I do note about this router is that you need a google account.
+The one thing to note about this router is that you need a Google account.
 For people looking for ease of setup, having to go into your profile to modify what Google records is more frustrating.
-If you want to disable certain features that Google records - you can read over the how to at Google's Blog Post.
+If you want to disable certain features that Google records - you can read over the how-to at Google's Blog Post.

-The fact that this router collects information, is more difficult to handle as it's being recorded by Google.
+The fact that this router collects information makes it more difficult to handle, as it's being recorded by Google.

-The majority of the information that it does record, is typically recorded by many other routers as well to display information that the user may find interesting and helpful.
+The majority of the information it does record, is typically recorded by many other routers, as well to display information that the user may find interesting and helpful.

 Of course, if you want privacy, either omit buying the Google router, or use the link above to disable the features you find disturbing.

-First is the Linksys Velop; this wireless router is a router needing improvement.
+Next is the Linksys Velop.
+This wireless router needs improvement.
 The transfer rate and signal are erratic.
 The installation process is troublesome and requires tons of patience.
 It does not have any USB ports, and you only get a WAN and a LAN port.
-It is still bulky compared to the Google WiFi, and it has a power brick that hogs the power sockets since it is too big.
+It is still bulky compared to the Google Wi-Fi, and it has a power brick that hogs the power sockets since it is too big.

 5. Razer Portal

-Since the Razer Portal aims to provide better WiFi system for gamers, it sort of excites me.
+Since the Razer Portal aims to provide better Wi-Fi system for gamers, it is sort of exciting.